 - Discuss concerns with the School Designated Officer

 - Concerns must be reported as soon as possible.
 It is much better to share a concern or worry than to keep it to yourself.

-- The School Desingated Officer will make a decision as to whether outside agencies should be involved.
-This will usually be following advice from the Child Protection Threshold Team (CYPS)
+- The School Designated Officer will make a decision as to whether outside agencies should be involved.
+This will usually be following advice from the Multi-Agency Safeguarding Hub (MASH).

 - Write down as soon as possible what the pupil has told you, including the time, date, and names of other people involved.